Juli0q/LinuxMelodyManiaConverter/README.md

 - `--width` - The width of the output video.
 Default is 1080.
 - `--height` - The height of the output video.
 Default is 1920.
 - `--bitrate` - The bitrate of the output video.
 Default is pulled from the input video.
+- `--delete-old` - Delete the old mp4 files after converting them to webm format.
+Default is True.